danielpmadden/ai-osi-stack/README.md

 Suggested citation:

-> Madden, Daniel P. (2025). *AI OSI Stack v5.0: A Layered Framework for Accountable Artificial Intelligence*.
+> Madden, Daniel P. (2025). *The AI OSI Stack: A Governance Blueprint for Scalable and Trusted AI*.
 Zenodo DOI TBD.

 ---